 Sand and sea color palettes are essential in coastal kitchen designs, bringing the colors of the beach into the home.
 These kitchens use soft beige, creamy whites, and various shades of blue to create a calming and relaxing environment.
 The natural color scheme is often complemented by materials like stone or cerulean tiles that mimic the texture of sand and water.
 To maintain a cohesive look, consider accessories and textiles in matching hues.
 If you’re looking to create a peaceful, beach-inspired kitchen, this color palette works beautifully.

-- Lighting: Clear glass globe pendant light with brushed nickel finish over the island
+- Lighting: single large clear glass globe pendant with brushed nickel hardware

 7. Contemporary Coastal Luxuries